Indiana St. looks to extend streak vs Northern Iowa | WTOP

-BOTTOM LINE: Indiana State looks for its sixth straight conference win against Northern Iowa.
+BOTTOM LINE: Indiana State looks for its eighth straight conference win against Northern Iowa.
 Indiana State’s last MVC loss came against the Loyola of Chicago Ramblers 58-48 on Jan.
-11. Northern Iowa lost 71-68 at Southern Illinois in its most recent game.
+11. Northern Iowa lost 61-57 loss at home against Indiana State in its most recent game.

-CLAMPING DOWN: The Panthers have allowed just 72.9 points per game across 10 conference games, an improvement from the 79.8 per game they allowed to non-conference foes.TERRIFIC TYREKE: Tyreke Key has connected on 29.2 percent of the 65 3-pointers he’s attempted and has made 4 of 13 over his last three games.
-He’s also converted 87 percent of his foul shots this season.

-YET TO WIN: The Sycamores are 0-5 when they allow 73 or more points and 9-2 when they hold opponents to anything under 73 points.
-The Panthers are 0-8 when they score 68 points or fewer and 5-3 when they exceed 68.
+WINLESS WHEN: The Sycamores are 0-5 when they allow 73 or more points and 11-2 when they hold opponents to anything under 73 points.
+The Panthers are 0-9 when they score 68 points or fewer and 5-3 when they exceed 68.

-ASSIST RATIOS: The Sycamores have recently converted buckets via assists more often than the Panthers.
-Northern Iowa has 44 assists on 81 field goals (54.3 percent) over its previous three matchups while Indiana State has assists on 40 of 68 field goals (58.8 percent) during its past three games.
+PERFECT WHEN: Indiana State is a perfect 7-0 when its defense holds opponents to a field goal percentage of 42.4 percent or less.
+The Sycamores are 4-7 when allowing opponents to shoot any better than that.

-DID YOU KNOW: Indiana State has attempted more free throws per game than any other MVC team.
-The Sycamores have averaged 21.5 free throws per game.
+DID YOU KNOW: Indiana State has attempted the second-most free throws among all MVC teams.
+The Sycamores have averaged 20.7 free throws per game.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25